citation-file-format/citation-file-format/README.md

 ## Acknowledgments :pray:

-We'd like to thank everyone who has contributed to the Citation File Format!
+**We'd like to thank everyone who has contributed to the Citation File Format!**
+They are listed in the [`CITATION.cff`](CITATION.cff) file for this repository.
+Please open an issue if you find that you are missing from the file.

 We gratefully acknowledge support from: